QuantEcon/QuantEconHub/google-hub/FAQ.md

 2. Run `docker start -ai silly_lalande` (where you input the name of the container in your case).

+:warning: This will stop working if you delete the stopped container (i.e., if you `docker rm` it).
+If you do that without writing down the secret token from the container's `config.yaml`, then you will need to tear down the entire JupyterHub setup (i.e., shut down the Google Cloud project) and start over if you want to make changes.

 > How do I nuke/reset things?

 * To shut down the Google Cloud setup, there are instructions for deleting the project [here](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
 Basically, go to the settings page, select the project, and hit shut down.